GUEST POST BY LINDSEY WILCOX, CLEAR LAW INSTITUTE

-People often want to feel valued for their uniqueness and to have their contributions recognized.
-Employees prefer to be treated as individuals, not a number or a cog in the wheel.
+People want to feel valued for their uniqueness and to have their contributions recognized.
+Employees prefer to be treated as individuals, not a number or a cog in the machine.

-When there is a lack of creativity in the workplace, nothing happens.
+When there is a lack of creativity in the workplace, not much happens.
 Nothing new or innovative gets introduced into an organization without creativity.
 The organization stays stuck in the past.
 Stagnant.

 This is a terrible state of affairs because nothing can grow if it remains stagnant.
 True innovation is the engine that drives an organization forward.
 It keeps it healthy and growing.

 Without differences and innovation, an organization will eventually stagnate and die.
 It needs something new and fresh, something exciting that keeps it going and challenging the status quo.
 It all starts with your people.

 BUILD TRUST AND CREATIVITY IN YOUR HYBRID WORKPLACE